bytecodealliance/javy/docs/docs-contributing-complex-data-types.md

 values for exported and imported functions.
 This presents a problem when you want to pass strings, byte arrays, or structured data to and from imported/exported functions.
-The WebAssembly Component Model provides one approach to solving this problem but we have not yet added support for producing WebAssembly components to Javy.
-This document will provide an overview for an approach using Core WebAssembly to consider.
+The WebAssembly Component Model provides one approach to solving this problem.
+When creating Javy plugins, you create a Wasm component that can use various structured types however the plugin initialization process lowers the component to a Core Wasm module so the parameters and return values are expressed in terms of Core Wasm types.
+You can look up how the types are lowered from their component representation to the Core representation for callees to ensure you receive parameters and send return values correctly.
+This document will provide an overview for a different approach using Core WebAssembly types to consider.

 At a high level, byte arrays can be passed using a pair of integers with the first integer representing the address of the start of the byte array in the